-I was born in East Los Angeles, California and a proud daughter of Guatemalan immigrants.
+I was born in East Los Angeles, California, and a proud daughter of Guatemalan immigrants.
 I have lived in California, Indiana, Iowa, New York, Arizona, Texas, Chile, and the US Virgin Islands.
 My background is in teaching or researching math and math education in both English and Spanish.
-Before joining the math department at Estrella Mountain in Fall 2020, I was a full time math professor at Lone Star Community College in Houston for 9 years.
-Our family made the decision to come back to Arizona in August 2019 to be closer to my family in California.
-I enjoy spending time with my husband, Wolfgang, and our dogs, Chewy, Chito and Elsa.
-I am a beginner Yogi, enjoy hiking, am a very slow runner, enjoy anything Star Wars and Hello Kitty, listening to podcasts, reading books in math, psychology, or sociology, and writing in my journal.
+Before joining the math department at Estrella Mountain Community College in Fall 2020, I was a full-time math professor at Lone Star Community College in Houston for 9 years.
+Our family decided to come back to Arizona in August 2019 to be closer to my family in California.
+I enjoy spending time with my husband, Wolfgang, and our dogs, Chewy, Chito, and Elsa.
+I am a beginner Yogi, enjoy hiking, am a very slow runner, enjoy anything Star Wars and Hello Kitty, listen to podcasts, read books in math, psychology, or sociology, and write in my journal.
 I’m an unashamed nerd.
 I’m an introvert by nature and get mistaken for being an extrovert all the time.

 Camillo, V., & Lima, S. (2006).
 Supplemented Principal Ideals.
 In D. V. Huynh, S. K. Jain & S. R. Lopez-Permouth (Eds.), Contemporary Mathematics (Vol. 419, pp. 49-57).
 Providence, RI: American Mathematical Society.

 Interview with Matthew Casey.
 KJZZ Explains: Nepohualtzintzin.
 KJZZ, March 2, 2020. https://youtu.be/HOoGi4JnkV8